opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 ### Prefixes (query time)

-Use prefix matching to implement autocomplete on any text analyzed field at query time.
-This is easy because you don’t have to set up special mappings or index your data in a particular way; it simply works with the data that you’ve already indexed.
+Prefix matching doesn't require any special mappings.
+It works with your data as-is.

-For example, assume that the user types in the phrase “qui” to search the `text_entry` field.
-To autocomplete this phrase, use the `match_phrase_prefix` query to search all `text_entry` fields that begin with the prefix "qui".
+For example, assume that the user types “qui” into a search UI.
+To autocomplete this phrase, use the `match_phrase_prefix` query to search all `text_entry` fields that begin with the prefix "qui."
 To make the word order and relative positions flexible, specify a `slop` value.
+To learn about the `slop` option, see [Options](../full-text/#options).

 ```json
 GET shakespeare/_search